sujigunasekar/Exno-3-Prompt-Engg/README.md

 Meta: Best used for simple factual tasks but needs improvement in expressiveness.

-# Result : The Prompt for the above problem statement executed successfully.

 ### Result:
 Thus the Prompting tools are executed and analysed sucessfully .